dmbaranov/Friday13SkillcheckBot/README.md

 * Download the files from this repository
 * If you want just run-and-use the bot, go to the dist/main folder and launch main.exe.
+  * You should pick the time for taking screenshot frequency.
+It depends on your hardware so you have to find the correct value yourself.
+For my PC it's 0.05ms.
+If you make it too small, then there will be double click on each skillcheck, so you will fail it.
+Otherwise, if you set too big value, it won't be able to click on time so you'll fail skillcheck again.
 * Just enter the game and start repairing anything.
 You'll see the magic!
 * If you want to stop the bot, just press and hold `Q` for 3 seconds.